-Pupils cannot take the texts into the Literature exam, so unless they know some relevant quotations from their two set texts, they are not going to succeed – look for A3 pieces of paper dotted around their bedrooms with ‘Mind-maps’ of their texts.
+Pupils cannot take the texts into the Literature exam, so unless they know a range of relevant quotations from their two set texts, they are not going to succeed – look for A3 pieces of paper dotted around their bedrooms with ‘Mind-maps’ of their texts!
 If they’re not there – quiz them and ask why not?

-Some key things that might help them are: Mind Maps:
+Some key things that might help them when preparing revision materials are:

 - Use colour – this will really help them to remember the different sections in the exam;